mshumko/sampex/docs/installation.rst

    python3 -m pip install sampex

-I've kept the library dependencies at a minimum: only numpy, pandas, and matplotlib.

 Configuration
 -------------
 You can configure this package so it knows the top-level directory to search for (or save) the data to.